 Scenarios exist where flowable fill is applied to side walls of vault in lieu of earthen backfill.
 A detail is shown on Sheet C-621 of the Plan and Profile Drawing (Appendix C).

-4.4.7.1 CSX Transportation (CSXT) Specific Requirements for Depth of Cover and Backfilling
+4.4.7.1 CSX Specific Requirements for Backfilling